January 23-25, 2026

 All Retreat Fees Are Paid By The Diocese

-Led by Deacon Joseph Michalak
+Led by Deacon Rick Wagner

 This preached retreat will be an opportunity for deacons and their wives in the Diocese of Orlando to spend time in prayer, reflection, and fellowship.